 Easiest and by far cheapest transportation are the trams around the city.
 To board, go the rear, and push the button, and the door opens.
 You buy a ticket good for one hour here…good for as many trams as you’d like in that hour.
 To get off, push the red STOP button.
-Tram tickets are much cheaper if you buy in advance at the station or the post office, and they never expire.

 Photo Gallery Getting Around Amsterdam Netherlands